-Here it is, your free surgical mask pattern.
+Here it is, your free face mask pattern.
 This mask contains a wire for adjusting around the nose bridge and a pocket to insert an optional additional filter.
-A quick disclaimer that this is NOT an N-95 mask, which is preferred by healthcare workers.
-N-95 masks cannot be made at home.
-However, surgical masks can, and are a good alternative when an N-95 mask is not available.*

-Some important words about this specific surgical mask pattern: Although not the fastest mask style to sew, I’ve settled on doing a pleated mask because this is the style that healthcare workers currently use and are therefore more likely to be comfortable with.
-It is also the most adjustable around any face and nose size (it includes a wire that you can mold to your nose shape), and allows for a little bit of extra space between the mouth and the mask for better breathing.
+Some important words about this specific face mask pattern: Although not the fastest mask style to sew, I’ve settled on doing a pleated mask because this is the style that is most adjustable for many face shapes.
+It includes a wire that you can mold to your nose shape, and allows for a little bit of extra space between the mouth and the mask for better breathing.

 The most important thing when making your mask is choosing the correct fabric.
 You’ll want something that is densely woven, yet lightweight enough to comfortably breathe through (either natural or synthetic fiber will do).
 To test before sewing, hold your fabric up to the light to make sure that you can’t see direct light through the fabric.
 You may also test by placing a layer of the fabric over your mouth and nose and trying to breathe normally (obviously, do this AFTER you’ve bought the fabric, not at the store!)
 This mask pattern also includes a layer of synthetic fusible interfacing.
 Don’t skip this layer, since it will add to the mask’s impermeability, stopping moisture droplets from moving through the mask.